-Smarkets £10 free bet
+Smarkets £10 welcome bonus

 Smarkets, like Betfair, is a betting exchange.
 Smarkets operates out of London and is licensed in Malta.
 Smarkets has been around since 2008 and, like most other betting exchanges not named Betfair, has been trying diligently to catch up to the industry leader (that would be BetFair).
 Smarkets takes a 2% commission on winnings from users which is slightly less than Betfair and slightly more than Matchbook; another, similar betting exchange that, like Smarkets, has liquidity issues from time to time.
 The difference between Smarkets and Matchbook however is that Matchbook takes their 1.5% on every bet, winning or losing.
 While Smarkets, as we said, confine their commissions to winnings.

 Although Smarkets is by no means ignoring the casual bettor their site is really geared more toward the professional: those people who’ve been at it a long time, need little introduction to the particulars and gamble large sums.